Hike Krafla Stora-Viti Crater, Iceland

 As you can see the colors in the mineral-rich landscape around the Viti crater are highly saturated.

-The landscape should photograph well under overcast conditions, though you might want to experiment with different natural light white balance settings (i.e., Sunny/Daylight, Cloudy or Shade) to achieve the particular color rendition that most pleases you.
+However, you might want to experiment with different natural light white balance settings (i.e., Sunny/Daylight, Cloudy or Shade) to achieve the particular color rendition that most pleases you.

 On a bright, sunny day you might want to employ a polarizing filter to reduce the likelihood of color and texture being reflected off the surfaces of earth, snow and water.